For the second part of this blog, we will discuss Doctors 8 to 12:

 - Companions: Grace Holloway

-- Favorite episodes: Paul McGann, although a good actor, unfortunately only featured in the Doctor Who TV movie, with Eric Roberts as (a very charismatic) The Master.
-The TV movie was really bad with hints that the Doctor was half-human, but hey – The Doctor lies!
+- Favorite episodes: Paul McGann, although a wonderful actor, unfortunately only featured in the Doctor Who TV movie, with Eric Roberts as (a very charismatic) The Master.
+The TV movie was terrible with hints that the Doctor was half-human, but hey – the Doctor lies!
 He got another chance to show his worth in the 50th anniversary short, showing what happened to him before he regenerated.

 A lot of fans asked the BCC to give Paul McGann another chance to show his worth with a spin-off series after his 2013 appearance.
-I think if there was a good writer behind him he actually would have been a great Doctor Who.
+I think if there was an excellent writer behind him, he actually would have been a great Doctor Who.

 The 8½ Doctor (The War Doctor) – Sir John Hurt (2013)